Flower Notes:

 Fruit Notes:

-Red (Small red-violet fruits are surrounded by showy pink-red calyces resembling flowers)
+Red (Small red-violet fruits are surrounded by showy pink-red calyces resembling flowers, appear in the fall)

 Soil Notes: